joseeden/notes-aws-sysops/README.md

 - At least 1 public cloud - AWS
 - a bit of Docker and Kubernetes

 Yeah I know, that's still a lot.
 I'm still in progress on learning these stuff.
-AWS Itself is an entire *universe* of learnings and I've been very fortunate to have learned about it and fortunately, bagged the Practitioner and Architect exam last year.
+AWS Itself is an entire *universe* of learnings and I've been lucky to have learned about it and fortunately, bagged the Practitioner and Architect exam last year.

 So this year, I'm targeting the two remaining Associate certifications.
 And I'll be starting off with the **AWS SysOps Administrator**.